skepuladze0-cloud/DDIT-Team-C/working_files/deliverables/deliverables/competitive_landscape.md

 Customer know in live where the product is

 ### Emotional or social needs
 Decrease the stress or anxiety for the customer and show that the company thinks and cares for their customers.
 It's important to deliver in a timely manner.
-If the customer knows that the product wil[...]
+If the customer knows that the product will be delivered before 18:00 and there is 19:00 the customer becomes nervous and thinks about what happened.
+And also maybe the product damaged.

 ### Alternative solutions
 List both direct and indirect alternatives.